havenwood/lattice/README.md

 Copyright
 ---------

-Copyright © 2012 Tony Arcieri.
+Copyright © 2013 Tony Arcieri.
+Distributed under the MIT license.
 See LICENSE.txt for further details.